intel/scikit-learn-intelex/SUPPORT.md

 ## Issues

-If you have a problem, check out the [GitHub Issues](https://github.com/intel/scikit-learn-intelex/issues) to see if the issue you’d like to address is already reported.
+If you have a problem, check out the [GitHub Issues](https://github.com/intel/scikit-learn-intelex/issues) to see if the issue you want to address is already reported.
-You may find users that have encountered the bug you’re finding or have similar ideas for changes or updates.
+You may find users that have encountered the same bug or have similar ideas for changes or updates.

 You can use issues to report a problem, make a feature request, or add comments on an existing issue.